Toe971/Vending-Machine/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and also [Adafruit CircuitPython](https://github.com/adafruit/circuitpython)

+## Installing InfluxDB

+Go to [https://github.com/influxdata/influxdb-client-python](https://github.com/influxdata/influxdb-client-python) and follow the installation guide.\
+We are using not using InfluxDB 2.0+ and above for this vending machine demo as it has a pricing plan, and limited functionality for open source buckets.\
+See [https://docs.influxdata.com/influxdb/v1.8/administration/config/](https://docs.influxdata.com/influxdb/v1.8/administration/config/) on how to set up environment variables and edit InfluxDB\

 ## Python Dependencies

+The python script is intended to run on the Raspberry Pi.
 To install system-wide the required python dependencies:

 ```